richardhapb/lspdock/ides.md

    - Restart your IDE to apply the changes.

 6. **Verify Logs**:
-   - Check `/tmp/lsproxy_trace.log` for detailed logs to ensure LSProxy is working correctly.
+   - Check `/tmp/lspdock_trace.log` for detailed logs to ensure LSPDock is working correctly.

 ---

 ## Notes

 - **Docker Integration**: If your LSP server runs inside a Docker container, ensure the `pattern` in the configuration file matches the current working directory.
-LSProxy will automatically detect whether to use Docker or run the LSP server directly.
+LSPDock will automatically detect whether to use Docker or run the LSP server directly.
-- **Logs**: Check `/tmp/lsproxy_trace.log` for detailed logs if something isn't working as expected.
+- **Logs**: Check `/tmp/lspdock_trace.log` for detailed logs if something isn't working as expected.

 ---

-With these steps, LSProxy should work seamlessly with Neovim, VSCode, and other IDEs that support LSP.
+With these steps, LSPDock should work seamlessly with Neovim, VSCode, and other IDEs that support LSP.
 If you encounter issues, refer to the troubleshooting section in the README or open an issue on the LSProxy repository.